Revelation: Chapter 7

 • They were told to wait a little longer until the number of their brethren to be killed has been reached, which will occur at the battle of Armageddon

-The innumerable multitude represents another group that came out of the last half of the tribulation, or the "Great Tribulation".
-These are the numbers that the Lord said to those revealed in the fifth seal to wait for.
-More is described on these three groups of tribulation Saints elsewhere on this site.
+This innumerable multitude represents another group of saints slain during the last half of the tribulation, or the "great tribulation".
+The Lord told those revealed in the fifth seal to wait for these numbers of saints.
+A summary chart on these different groups of saints is three groups of tribulation saints elsewhere on this site.

-John describes this vast group of people, where:
+John describes this vast group of people as:

 • No one could count them